thsa/datawarrior/macosx/readme.txt

 This describes the complete process to make DataWarrior.dmg with embedded universal JRE21 for OSX.

 NOTE: In order to natively support Intel and Apple Silicon based architectures we need to use a recent appbundler.
-      Unfortunately, it seems that binary launchers created by recent appbundler crash on MacOS Sonoma, when used with aa JRE 1.8 (both x86_64 or aarch64; tested with liberica 1.8-392 and Zulu 1.8-392):
+      Unfortunately, it seems that binary launchers created by a recent appbundler crash on MacOS Sonoma when using JVM option "apple.laf.useScreenMenuBar=true", no matter whether the option is defined in Info.plist or whether it is defined in the main() method of the launching class (tested with liberica 1.8-392 and Zulu 1.8-392):
       "References to Carbon menus are disallowed with AppKit menu system (see rdar://101002625).
        Use instances of NSMenu and NSMenuItem directly instead."